 - Blooms late March to early April

-- Ability to force indoors (easy)
+- Easy to force indoors for those late winter florals.

 His peeling bark looks great in tree or shrub habit.

 COMBINE WITH: Daffodils and other spring flowering beauties such as hellebores.

 IN THE VESSEL: Display bunches of long branches or feature a single stem in a simple bud vase.
 The beauty of this flowering branch is in the multitude of blossoms and the golden haze of color it brings to the room.
 This is an easy branch to force and the blooms last long indoors – roughly 12 days.